Mary Ann Nichols: 1888

 In April 1888, the matron of Lambeth Workhouse, a Mrs Fielder, found Nichols employment as a domestic servant to a Mr and Mrs Cowdry in Wandsworth.
 Shortly after taking this employment, Nichols is known to have written a letter to her father describing her general contentment with the position, stating: "I just write to say you will be glad to know that I am settled in my new place, and going on all right up to now.
 My people went out yesterday, and have not returned, so I am in charge.
 It's a grand place inside, with trees and gardens back and front.
 All has been newly done up.
 They are teetotallers, and religious, so I ought to get on.
 They are very nice people, and I have not too much to do.
 I hope you are all right and the boy has work.
 So goodbye for the present.
 From yours truly, Polly."

-Possibly because Nichols was an alcoholic and her employers were teetotallers, she left this employment after just three months of service, stealing clothing worth £3 10s. and absconding from the premises.
+Possibly because Nichols was an alcoholic and her employers were teetotallers, she left this employment after three months of service, stealing clothing worth £3 10s. and absconding from the premises.
 Her father was informed of this fact via postcard on 12 July, in response to his attempted return correspondence with his daughter.

 By the summer of 1888, Nichols resided in a common lodging-house at 18 Thrawl Street, Spitalfields, where she shared a bed with an elderly woman named Emily "Nelly" Holland.
 She relocated to an alternative common lodging-house at 56 Flower and Dean Street, Whitechapel, on 24 August.